Breast Cancer Risk Factors: Ashkenazi Jewish Heritage

 Support for people with BRCA1 and BRCA2 inherited gene mutations

-For example, FORCE is an organization that provides online and telephone support and a resource guide for individuals and caregivers affected by hereditary breast, ovarian and other cancers.
+For example, FORCE is an organization that provides virtual support groups, telephone support, education and resources for individuals and caregivers affected by hereditary breast, ovarian and other cancers.

-Sharsheret offers online support for Jewish women with hereditary breast or ovarian cancer.
+Sharsheret offers virtual programs and peer support for Jewish women with hereditary breast or ovarian cancer.

 Susan G. Komen® Support Resources |